PerfettoSQL: backwards compatibility

 In fact for any non-track table, the type column was almost always just equal to the name of the

-table itself e.g. if you do select type from slice
+table itself e.g. if you do select type from slice, the type column would be slice.

 Given the very limited utility of this column, the fact that it costs us a non-trivial amount of memory to store this information on large traces and that it pollutes the lists of columns, we are removing this column from all non-track tables.
 For track tables, the purpose of this column has changed as discussed above.